This post contains compensated links. Please read our disclaimer for more info.

 Located on the bypass in Sanur, we have had a play at Peekaboo 5 times now.
-It’s usually the first thing Charlotte asks to do once we get to a villa in Sanur, she has so much fun.
+It’s usually the first thing the kids ask to do once we get to a villa in Sanur, they have so much fun.
 It has an indoor play area with AC so great to beat the heat and also an undercover outside slides and swings space.
-The onsite cafe with wifi make quite a nice coffee and because the place is secure, I could even sit back and enjoy a coffee while the kids ran around.
+The onsite cafe with Wifi make quite a nice coffee and because the place is secure, I could even sit back and enjoy a coffee while the kids ran around.
 Perfect for when travelling to Bali with a toddler.

 We had a great day out with the kids when they were 1 yr, 18mths and 4yrs on our 2015 holiday.
-We have also travelled recently and the kids still had a great time.
-Check out our full review here.
-Splash provides great water slides that even Charlotte as a 4 yr old had a go at and the water playground was a hit with the boys.
+We also visited in 2017 and the kids still had a great time.
+You can check out our full review here.
+Splash provides great water slides that even Charlotte as a 4 yr old had a go on and the water playground was a hit with the boys.
 Smaller in size than Waterbom waterpark in Kuta, it was a lot easier to keep an eye on everyone and the boys even had a nap in their strollers in the AC bar while the older boys had a game at pool.
 Finns Bali also has other great facilities like Bounce, Strike Bowling and the Cubbyhouse Kids Club that you can read about in our review.

 I won’t lie, I love a great kids club!
 Yes we go on holidays to spend time together as a family but I love some peace and quiet too!
-I recently did a post on Kids Clubs and Playgrounds that you can access even if you aren’t staying in a hotel.
-Also a post on hotels with great kids clubs here.
-Some will except outside guests and we are currently doing a big update on our Bali Hotels with kids club post and will let you know as soon as we have all the info together.
+Another post that might be of interest is our Kids Clubs and Playgrounds that you can access even if you aren’t staying in a hotel.
+Also a post on Bali hotels with kids clubs here.
+Some will except outside guests and this post lists every hotel in Bali with a kids club.

 We love going for a walk along the beach but that’s not always the case as Mason loves to jump straight in.
 I will be honest and say I’ve only swam in the beach once in Bali!
 Australia really does have much better cleaner beaches to swim at and you need to be very careful swimming in Bali even in the tourist areas like along Kuta, Legian and Seminyak beaches.
 It’s fine going in the shallows for a splash with the kids especially in the areas like Sanur, Jimbaran and Nusa Dua but please be aware that the beaches can have nasty rips at times so be careful and aware of your conditions.